sammygojs/sammygojs/README.md

 - 👋 Hi, I’m @sammy
-- 👀 I’m interested in java and React
+- 👀 I’m interested in Core Java and JS
 - 🌱 I’m currently learning React and implementing Javascript
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on anything

 <!---
 sammygojs/sammygojs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.